-3 semester credits 2/1/0In this course, students continue gaining advanced knowledge and hands-on skills in installation, configuration, administration, maintenance, and troubleshooting of a Microsoft Windows Server.
+In this course, students continue gaining advanced knowledge and hands-on skills in installation, configuration, administration, maintenance, and troubleshooting of a Microsoft Windows Server.
 Topics generally covered in the course include management and maintenance of the server operating system and Active Directory through the administration of users, groups, and computers as well as shared resources (such as file systems and output devices) and hardware.
 Prerequisite(s): IT 224, Networking II.